amingilani/auth0-user-relationships/README.md

-# Creating Sane Web Apps with Rails and Auth0
+# Auth0 Authentication and Database Relationship

 This tutorial was for a problem I ran into, and fixed for myself.
 There were no tutorials that addressed this particular problem, so I made my own.
 If I could have a conversation with Past Me, it would go something like this: